Page last updated: August 2024

 Tissue sampling (biopsy)

-The liver has many blood vessels and there can be risk of bleeding with a biopsy.
-Before a biopsy, your blood may be tested to check if it clots normally.
+The liver has many blood vessels and there can be a risk of bleeding with a biopsy.
+Your blood may be tested to check if it clots normally.
 If you are taking blood-thinning medicines, ask your doctor if you need to stop taking them before and after the biopsy.

 Staging liver cancer